simplyRoba/qmk_userspace/README.md

 If you wish to point GitHub actions to a different repository, a different branch, or even a different keymap name, you can modify `.github/workflows/build_binaries.yml` to suit your needs.

-To override the `build` job, you can change the following parameters to use a different QMK repository or branch, this can be useful if you want to use a different QMK or vial branch for example:
+To override the `build` job, you can change the following parameters to use a different QMK repository or branch, this can be useful if you want to use a the main QMK repository or a different vial branch.
+For example:
 ```
     with:
       qmk_repo: qmk/qmk_firmware
       qmk_ref: master
 ```
+Our halcyon module code should work fine with the main QMK repository but it may break if there are any breaking changes from QMK in the future.
+We will try our best to keep this repository up-to-date.

 If you wish to manually manage `qmk_firmware` using git within the userspace repository, you can add `qmk_firmware` as a submodule in the userspace directory instead.
 GitHub Actions will automatically use the submodule at the pinned revision if it exists, otherwise it will use the default latest revision of `qmk_firmware` from the main repository.
 This will not work when using vial.